Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - A memorable day is one day you spend with your family and friends.
 Plan an outing to the Meewasin Valley.

-View this post on Instagram - Have a fun time at Wet Paint Pottery.
+- Have a fun time at Wet Paint Pottery.
 They organize many events.
-So keep checking their calender.
+So keep checking their calendar.

-- Learn about nature and have fun at the same time through Saskatoon Nature Society and Wild about Saskatoon programs.
+- Learn about nature and have fun at the same time through the Saskatoon Nature Society and Wild about Saskatoon programs.

 - Getaway to Prince Albert National Park.
 Hit the beach or get on the water in Waskesiu, the lakeside town that serves as the park’s hub.
-Or leave civilization behind as you hike, explore backcountry lakes and maybe even spot wild bison.
+Or leave civilization behind as you hike, explore backcountry lakes, and maybe even spot wild bison.
 3 hrs from Saskatoon.

 - History goes underground at the Tunnels of Moose Jaw.
 Hear the tales of smuggling and the tales of fortune on this guided tour.
-Around 2.5 hour from Saskatoon.
+Around 2.5 hours from Saskatoon.

 View this post on Instagram - Great Blue Heron Provincial Park is well known for its beautiful hiking trails.
 Why not head there to enjoy one?